SonuaF/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to the owner and group owner and read permission to other users
+a script that add execution permission to the owner and group owner to file hello